A meeting will decide Brexit's fate — and U.K. won't be at the table

 This is where things get messy fast.
 Some of Britain's European Parliament seats have been reallocated to other countries.
 If the U.K. remains in the bloc even temporarily, these nations would have to give back their new seats to a member that, officially at least, doesn't really want them.

-The British public would then face the surreal prospect of being asked to vote for representatives in a bloc they voted to leave 33 months ago.
+The British public would then face the surreal prospect of being asked to vote for representatives in a bloc they chose to leave 33 months ago.

-May and European Council President Donald Tusk have raised the possibility of a "flextension" — canceling the delay immediately if a deal is thrashed out — but how this would work if the election campaign is already underway remains unclear.

 A longer extension could be even more disorderly.
 Many in Brussels are deeply troubled by the idea of the U.K. remaining as a temporary yet powerful and potentially disruptive member.